gdsbook/book/notebooks/06_spatial_autocorrelation.md

 where $n$ is the number of observations, $w_{ij}$ is the cell in a binary matrix $W$ expressing whether $i$ and $j$ are neighbors ($w_{ij}=1$) or not ($w_{ij}=1$), $y_i$ is the $i$-th observation of the variable of interest, and $\bar{y}$ is its sample mean.
 When compared to Moran's I, it is apparent both measures compare the relationship of $Y$ within each observation's local neighborhood to that over the entire sample.
 However, there are also subtle differences.
 While Moran's I takes cross-products on the standardized values, Geary's C uses differences on the values without any standardization.

-Computationally, Geary's C is more demanding, but it can be easily computed using PySAL:
+Computationally, Geary's C is more demanding, but it can be easily computed using `esda`:

 ```python
 geary = esda.geary.Geary(db['Pct_Leave'], w)